Madhava-Hansen/wiseDOMe/README.md

 wiseDOM is a lightweight javascript library for manipulating and traversing the DOM.
 It works by wrapping DOM nodes in a dom_node_collection.js class.
 This allows the wrapped nodes access to functions designed to simplify and streamline common DOM manipulation and traversal needs.
 It also simplifies XMLHttpRequests by handling the open, onload, and send functions just like a Ajax request.

+## Ajax Requests

+* .ajax()
+  - Creates and sends an asynchronous XMLHttpRequest by handling the open, onload and send functions.
+Takes success and error callbacks to be pushed onto the task queue after the async request has return a response from the sever.

 ## DOM Manipulation